kjsp507/4180-Project-Spring-2023/README.md

 How the user does the above will be detailed further down this documentation.

-## II.
+## III.
 Components Overview: Hardware

 The home control system makes use of several hardware I/O components which are all connected to an mbed lpc1768 on a breadboard.
 These components include:
 - TMP36 analog temperature sensor